-Bands Not in the Rock and Roll Hall of Fame That Should Be
+Rock and Roll Hall of Fame – Bands That Are Not in But Should Be

-KISS will finally be inducted into the Rock and Roll Hall of Fame in 2014.
-They will join Nirvana, Peter Gabriel, Daryl Hall and John Oates, and more.
-But, in my opinion, there are still several bands that continue to get snubbed.
+Now that KISS will finally be inducted into the Rock and Roll Hall of Fame in 2014, my list of bands seems to be shrinking a bit.
+However, there are still many more bands that should be inducted, but haven’t.
+Here is my list of bands that I think continue to get snubbed.

 Ozzy is actually already in the Rock & Roll Hall of Fame, but as a member of Black Sabbath.
 Some might say that should be good enough, but I feel like Ozzy, as a solo artist, should be in as well.
 His solo albums have not only been some of the best rock out there, but he has helped carve the careers of some awesome guitarists as well.
 Plus, without him, we all couldn't have seen all of the awesome Ozzfest tours that helped pave the way for some of the best rock bands out there today.
 We just have to all forget that he did a reality TV show, which, is possible that Ozzy himself has forgotten about.